-A guide to clinical trials for cancerIntervention study
+A guide to clinical trials for cancerIntervention study - cancer

 If you have cancer, a clinical trial may be an option for you.
 A clinical trial is a study using people who agree to participate in new tests or treatments.
 Clinical trials help researchers know whether a new treatment works well and is safe.
 Trials are available for many cancers and all stages of cancer, not just advanced cancer.

 If you join a trial, you may get treatment that can help you.
 Plus, you will help others to learn more about your cancer as well as new tests or treatments.
 There are many things to consider before joining a trial.
 Learn about why you might want to enroll in a clinical trial and where to find one.

 Clinical trials for cancer look at ways to:

 - Screen or test for cancer

 - Treat or manage cancer